Sciluxor/ing-sw-2020-Scibona-Ruzzi-Piantoni/README.md

 <img src="https://github.com/Sciluxor/ing-sw-2020-Scibona-Ruzzi-Piantoni/blob/master/wiki-assets/login.png" width="800" alt="Login" align="center" /></a>

 ### Lobby
-That's the lobby, here you wait the other players
+That's the lobby, here you wait the other players.

 <img src="https://github.com/Sciluxor/ing-sw-2020-Scibona-Ruzzi-Piantoni/blob/master/wiki-assets/lobby.png" width="800" alt="Lobby" align="center" /></a>

 ### Challenger choices
-As Challenger, you will have to choice the gods to play and the first player that start the game
+As Challenger, you will have to choose the gods, and the first player that start the game.
+During the gods choice you can pass your mouse over a card to read the power, and you can change your previous choices by clicking on the card you want to change.

 <sub>**Gods choice**</sub>
 <img src="https://github.com/Sciluxor/ing-sw-2020-Scibona-Ruzzi-Piantoni/blob/master/wiki-assets/choose_gods.png" width="800" alt="Choose Gods" align="center" /></a>